Vancouver is the darling – it’s the better-known city.

 Its Courtney Room was named one of Canada’s 10 best new restaurants for 2018.
 We have to confess we haven’t eaten here yet, but it’s on our list!

-If you like our reviews of these luxury hotels in Victoria, BC, check out our reviews of many other hotels around the world.
+Like our reviews of these luxury hotels in Victoria, BC?
+Then check out our reviews of many other hotels around the world!